cyberark/conjur-oss-helm-chart/conjur-oss/UPGRADING.md

        ./conjur-oss
 ```

-## Migrating Conjur OSS Configuration to a New Conjur OSS Helm Release
+## Migrating Conjur Open Source Configuration to a New Conjur Open Source Helm Release

 ### Overview

 In some cases, it may be desirable to migrate Conjur configuration from
-one Conjur OSS Helm release to a new, separate Helm release.
+one Conjur Open Source Helm release to a new, separate Helm release.
 For example,
-you may want to migrate your Conjur OSS deployment to a different
+you may want to migrate your Conjur Open Source deployment to a different
-Kubernetes provider, or you may want to move your Conjur OSS deployment
+Kubernetes provider, or you may want to move your Conjur Open Source deployment
 to a more secure Kubernetes environment.

 This section provides the steps for extracting Conjur configuration from
-an existing Conjur OSS Helm deployment, and restoring that Conjur configuration
+an existing Conjur Open Source Helm deployment, and restoring that Conjur configuration
-on a new, separate Conjur OSS Helm deployment.
+on a new, separate Conjur Open Source Helm deployment.

-The backup operation from the original Conjur OSS deployment involves
+The backup operation from the original Conjur Open Source deployment involves
-extracting Conjur OSS state from three sources:
+extracting Conjur Open Source state from three sources:

 - Kubernetes secrets
 - Helm state
 - Postgres database state

-The restore operation to the new Conjur OSS deployment involves:
+The restore operation to the new Conjur Open Source deployment involves:

 - Running `helm init` to restore Helm state and Kubernetes secrets
 - Postgres restore of Conjur's database state

 ### Assumptions and Limitations

-- Currently, _the version of Conjur for the new Conjur OSS deployment
+- Currently, _the version of Conjur for the new Conjur Open Source deployment
   **MUST** be the same as the version of Conjur on the original Conjur
   OSS deployment_.
 (Support for migration to different versions of Conjur
   may be available in the future, but this will require schema translation
   logic that is TBD).
 - For deployments using an integrated Postgres database, _the **major**
-  version of Postgres in the new Conjur OSS deployment must be the
+  version of Postgres in the new Conjur Open Source deployment must be the
   same as the **major** version of Postgres in the original deployment_.
 - For simplicity, the instructions described here will include the
   recreation of only a critical **subset** of Helm state from the old Conjur